waste-of-kindergarten/xpython37-v0.1/python/Doc/reference/compound_stmts.rst

 The evaluation rules for the decorator expressions are the same as for function decorators.
 The result is then bound to the class name.

-.. versionchanged:: 3.9
-   Classes may be decorated with any valid :token:`assignment_expression`.
-   Previously, the grammar was much more restrictive; see :pep:`614` for details.

 **Programmer's note:** Variables defined in the class definition are class attributes; they are shared by instances.
 Instance attributes can be set in a method with ``self.name = value``.
 Both class and instance attributes are